SDU-eScience/UCloud/backend/service-lib/wiki/auditing-scenario.md

 1. Create a directory called `Audit-$DATE`
 2. Upload a file called `file.txt` to the new directory
+3. Check if other user can see the file
-3. Copy this file to the same directory using the rename strategy (default)
+4. Copy this file to the same directory using the rename strategy (default)
-4. Move the new copy to the trash
+5. Move the new copy to the trash
-5. Rename `file` to `renamed`
+6. Rename `file` to `renamed`
-6. Mark `renamed` as a favorite file
+7. Mark `renamed` as a favorite file
-7. Unmark `renamed` as a favorite file
+8. Unmark `renamed` as a favorite file

 Verification: